FHIR/interversion/engine/readme.md

 * _engine_: an object that makes conversion/transformation services available to the script - see below for documentation
 * _object_: the source object being converted - see below for documentation and specifications
-* _api_: provides direct access to the FHIR database, authorised as a appropriate.
+* _api_: provides direct access to the FHIR database, authorised as appropriate.
 See below for documentation
 * _return_: there is no return fucnction

 The convert function is responsible for the logic of breaking up the content of the incoming object, matching